How to Juggle Having a Full Time Job with Starting Your Own Dream Creative Business

 Working one full time job is exhausting enough.
 Going home and working another job can tire you out and take a huge toll on your mental health.
-So give yourself a break from time to time.
+Working all day and all night is just not a reasonable expectation for yourself… so give yourself a break from time to time.

-You can also pamper yourself or spend 1 to 2 hours simply relaxing and doing activities you find fun (playing video games or playing with your pet).
-After you've taken that break, just make sure to go back to working on your creative business.
+You can also pamper yourself or spend 1 to 2 hours simply relaxing and doing activities you find fun (read a book, play a game, play with your pet/children, etc).
+However, after you’ve taken that break, just make sure to go back to working on your creative business.

 4. Use Automation Tools to Your Advantage

 You can research around and find some really amazing automation tools to help you save time in running certain areas of your creative business.

 For example, I love using Tailwind to help keep my Pinterest account active and growing.
 Ever since I’ve started using it, I get consistent and growing repins and follows for my Pinterest account.

 Work hard, but also, find ways to work smart!
 Automation tools will save you time to help you do the things you want and really need to do for your business.